Maryland Medical Marijuana Card

 Actions You Can Take

-- Legally buy cannabis from dispensaries
+- Buy cannabis legally at dispensaries

-- Use cannabis in private homes.
+- You can use cannabis in private residences.

 What Not to Do